open-telemetry/opentelemetry-java-instrumentation/instrumentation/spring/README.md

 ### Exporter Starters

-To configure the OpenTelemetry tracing with the OTLP, Zipkin, or Jaeger span exporters replace the OpenTelemtry Spring Starter dependency with one of the artifacts listed below:
+To configure OpenTelemetry tracing with the OTLP, Zipkin, or Jaeger span exporters replace the OpenTelemetry Spring Starter dependency with one of the artifacts listed below:

 #### Maven
 ```xml